 Even for the same person the difficulty feels different in every game.
 I have died hundreds of times playing Battlefield: Bad Company in a (supposedly) Tourist mode, and I have finished Battlefield 3 on Normal without breaking a sweat.

 On top of that, merely naming the difficulty modes as Easy, Normal and Hard – even if disguised as Recruit, Soldier, Commando or whatever – adds to the confusion.
 Because it does not make a lick of sense.
 “Normal” for whom?
 Is there such a thing as a perfectly average gamer?
 No, not really.
 Naming the modes as Easier, Default and Harder would help a bit.

-But no, not only game designer use confusing descriptions, we also love to offend people who buy our games!
+But no, not only game designers use confusing descriptions, we also love to offend people who buy our games!

 It’s all a bit of a mess, really.

 For a marathon runner, a mile is nothing.
 For a lot of people, it’s a challenge.
 For me, well, if I’m allowed to crawl when I get a heart attack after one hundred meters, then, well, nope, still not doable.

 In other words, challenge needs to be scalable.
 And sometimes we don’t feel like running at all.
 Sometimes all we want is a walk in the park.